Managed in cooperation with

 Lee County Department of Parks and Recreation.

 Hickey's Creek is a meandering tributary of the Caloosahatchee River, and forms the centerpiece of Lee County's largest regional park, east of Fort Myers.
 Hickey's Creek was established in 1994 as a gopher tortoise mitigation preserve through the Florida Fish and Wildlife Conservation Commission's Mitigation Park Program.
-Resource management activities primarily focus on the restoration and maintenance of critical habitats for listed species.

 Lee County Parks and Recreation